Power law condition for stability of Poisson hail: Cluster formation and their properties

-A priori it is not clear that even with very small rate $ \lambda $ the clusters will be a.s.\ finite.
-However the preceding section enables us to prove \begin{lemma} There exists a function $K (\lambda) $ tending to zero as $ \lambda $ tends to zero so that for $\lambda$ sufficiently small and all $z \geq 1$,
+Let $D(x,m) $ be the diameter of the cluster $C(x,m)$.
+It is clear that these clusters have the property (\ref{clusterprop}) above.
+What is not a priori clear is that even with very small rate $\lambda$ the clusters will be a.s.\ finite.
+However the preceding section enables us to prove \begin{lemma} Assume that $\IP(X(0)>t) \le C/t^{d+1+\epsilon}$.